City-of-Warsaw/decidim-warsaw-ks/decidim-consultation_requests/README.md

 # Decidim::ConsultationRequests

-Module for managing requests for consultations.
+Consultation request is new type of content to submit requests for public consultations by residents

 ## Usage